 “I was nine years old when I started selling drugs.
 At first, I did it to support my mom, but eventually, it spiraled out of control.”
-At age twenty-two, Sekou was arrested and convicted, without trial, for conspiracy to possess controlled substances with the intent to distribute.
+At age 22, Sekou was arrested and convicted, without trial, for conspiracy to possess controlled substances with the intent to distribute.

-He was given back-to-back life sentences plus thirty years in Beaumont Prison.
+He was given back-to-back life sentences plus 30 years in Beaumont Prison.
 “The first few years I was bitter,” says Sekou, “and I focused that anger on those around me.”
 Sekou felt wronged by the justice system and angry that he had been sent into a world where he didn’t belong.

 It was in his seventh year of his first term when Sekou found purpose in his incarceration.
-“I would see these young men come in, so unaware, lost and full of rage.
+“I would see these young men come in so unaware, lost and full of rage.
 I saw an opportunity to help them.”
 Sekou started tutoring.
 He wasn’t paid for his time — he did it out of an earnest desire to help these men find healing in their own lives.

-Then something truly amazing happened.
+Then something amazing happened.
 “I had this idea, that if I could get out of prison, I could use my book to impact lives across the U.S.,” said Sekou, “So, I wrote President Obama.
 I sent him the notes from my case and a copy of my book, asking for the chance to shape young people’s lives.”
 And in 2016, Sekou received that chance.
 President Obama commuted Sekou’s sentence.

 Sekou was released from prison and moved to Minnesota.
-While living in a home for those returning to the community after incarceration, he was connected to the ReEntry Program at GESMN.
+While living in a home for people returning to the community after incarceration, he was connected to the Reentry Program at GESMN.
 Sekou found employment working in one of GESMN’s retail locations.
 Later, with the help of our reentry staff, Sekou found a job outside the organization that was a better fit.
 Now that he’s secured financial autonomy, Sekou is going after his dream of publishing his book.